Join The Best Hacking Community Worldwide | Hack The Box

 Lateral Movement

 After gaining an initial foothold, I started exploring the system further.
-By reading the contents of /etc/passwd
+By reading the contents of /etc/passwd, I found that there is a user called developer:

 root:x:0:0:root:/root:/bin/bash